-I've made several printable Bible Word Search puzzles that you can print out right now.
+I've made a number of printable Bible Word Search puzzles that you can print out right now.
 See the list of puzzles below.

 Word searches are a fun workout for your brain and can also be used as educational aids.

 You have my permission to print out the Bible Word searches below for personal, classroom, or church use, or for use anywhere else.
 Feel free to make as many copies as you need.